matthiasn/talk-transcripts/Halloway_Stuart/RunningWithScissors.md

   (map->csv data [:alpha :beta])))
 (sh/sh "open" "temp.csv")

-[ image showing screen shot of a spreadsheet window ]
+[ image showing screen shot of a spreadsheet window, again with two columns of numbers, again labeled at the top with :alpha and :beta ]
 ```

 That is fine.
 I like spreadsheets just fine.
 The spreadsheet is six
 inches away from you.
-Take your data, throw it into a spreadsheet,
+Take your data, throw it into a spreadsheet.
-look at it there.
-Take your data, throw it into Mathematica, look at
+Look at it there.
+Take your data and throw it into Mathematica.
+Look
-it there.
+at it there.

 [Time 0:19:00]